dineshadepu/data_storage/README.md

-# Basic CRUD API using pymongo
+# CRUD API using pymongo
 ## Overview
+The current package is used to execute basic operations such as: create, read, update and delete JSON data in a database.

 ## Installation